monikageiger/factory-support/README.md

     "createdAt": "2024-02-15"
 }'`

-Then, using the frontend you are going to be able to subscribe to the task created.
+After creating a few support requests, in the frontend you are going to be able to subscribe to the tasks created.
 The same user can subscribe only once to the same support request.

 ## Thought process